“…If I had them, I’d be King”.

 Dawn paints the fragrant canvas surrounding the fig tree with bright sunshine at first, and I can almost see myself, still sleepy, peeking around the olive tree to check out how many ripe figs I can see on the tree that morning.
 The air is still fresh, and it has a lovely, seaside saltiness taste to it, and the breath of the Mediterranean garden is invigorating, slightly woody, just a bit fruity as it rolls over the drystone walls surrounding it.
 Smelling its development, I can visualize the gray of the drystone wall against the green of those thick, heavy fig leaves, and scattered fruit that fell to the ground, semi-dry, and smelling ripe to the point of earthy.

-And I can feel my hand reaching out to pick the fruit, the touch of leaves, and tinge of milky sap on my fingers as I pick up a ripe fig, rip off the stem and open it with two fingers: it’s the inside that’s sweet and juicy, crunchy, honey-smelling and fleshy at the same time that I eat in one bite, sucking the sweet pulp and throwing away the white skin, now turned inside out.
+And I can feel my hand reaching out to pick the fruit, the touch of leaves, and a tinge of milky sap on my fingers as I pick up a ripe fig, rip off the stem and open it with two fingers: it’s the inside that’s sweet and juicy, crunchy, honey-smelling and fleshy at the same time that I eat in one bite, sucking the sweet pulp and throwing away the white skin, now turned inside out.

 I seriously have the same expression on my face as Bacchus with a bowl of fruit in Caravaggio’s painting… M-mmm!
 Life IS good!

-Balls…Said the Queen is not a beach-y or tropical fragrance at all, and yet it feels sunny like a late summer’s day, like the moment when you realize that the summer is almost gone and each and every minute of a hot day suddenly feels like a precious gift.
+Balls…Said the Queen by DSH Perfumes is not a beach-y or tropical fragrance at all, and yet it feels sunny like a late summer’s day, like the moment when you realize that the summer is almost gone and each and every minute of a hot day suddenly feels like a precious gift.
 It’s not gourmand either, and yet it is mouthwatering and inviting.
 You might call it „green“ but that’s a hot hue of green, like a green leaf placed over strategic places on a naked body.
-And even though it feels openly sensual, it’s balance is refined.
+And even though it feels openly sensual, its balance is refined.

 When the lust of biting into this heavenly fruit simmers down, more carnal facets follow.
 A playfully erotic jasmine grandiflorum flirts openly with labdanum and two lovely and light ouds at the same time. while any excess is smoothed out by a gentle touch of sandalwood here and a deliberate stroke of cedar there.